ivan-hc/AppMan/README.md

 `sudo ./INSTALL`

-Alternativelly (and only if the yours is a Debian-based system) it is also possible to install the [deb package](https://github.com/ivan-hc/AppMan/releases/latest).
+Alternatively (and only if yours is a Debian based system) it is also possible to install the [deb package](https://github.com/ivan-hc/AppMan/releases/latest).

 2) Change privileges on /opt/bin to use AppMan as normal user: